Core Values Examples for the Workplace (With Tips and FAQs)

-A code of conduct is a set of guidelines that govern how individuals act in the workplace.
-It's a list of acceptable and prohibited behaviours.
-Core values are a set of guiding principles that define the perspective individuals adopt when making their own choices.
+A code of conduct is a set of guidelines that govern how individuals act in the workplace—a list of acceptable and prohibited behaviours.
+Core values are a set of guiding principles individuals adopt to help them make their own choices.
 Ensure that you are conscious of both your personal core values and your company's codes of conduct.

 How many core values can an individual have?

-It's possible to learn core values and teach them as well.
-If you have certain values that have helped you to be better both as an individual and as an employee in a company, you can share those values with your coworkers.
-Team meetings are great opportunities to share your personal core values with others.
+If certain values have helped you to be better both as an individual and as an employee in a company, you can share them with your coworkers.
+Team meetings provide great opportunities to share examples of your personal core values.

 Explore more articles

 - SMART Goals in Nursing (With Definition, Steps, and Examples)